Collective intelligence: Government and public policy

-Idea Collection

-In these problems, someone solicits ideas for projects, designs or solutions from the crowd.
-For example, ideas on solving a data science problem (as in Kaggle) or getting a good design for a T-shirt (as in Threadless) or in getting answers to simple problems that only humans can do well (as in Amazon's Mechanical Turk).
-The objective is to gather the ideas and devise some selection criteria to choose the best ideas.

-James Surowiecki divides the advantages of disorganized decision-making into three main categories, which are cognition, cooperation and coordination.
+Automated software construction

+Collective intelligence has been applied to automated software engineering through frameworks that aggregate and operationalise distributed developer knowledge.
+Liu et al. (2025) propose CIPAC (Collective Intelligence–based Program Automated Construction), a framework that uses both historical collective intelligence from open-source repositories and real-time collective input from developer communities to automate the construction of software-level programs.
+The system integrates collective specification refinement, architecture generation, program synthesis and quality optimisation within a single workflow, enabling the automatic assembly of complete and test-validated software projects rather than isolated code fragments.
+CIPAC operationalises collective intelligence by weighting and aggregating contributions from large developer populations, combining them with algorithmic coordination mechanisms derived from swarm intelligence, and embedding feedback loops across the software development lifecycle.
+Empirical case studies, including applications in matrix computation and aerospace domains, indicate that collective intelligence can be systematically harnessed to scale program synthesis beyond function-level code toward fully integrated software systems.

 Cognition

 Market judgment

 Because of the Internet's ability to rapidly convey large amounts of information throughout the world, the use of collective intelligence to predict stock prices and stock price direction has become increasingly viable.
 Websites aggregate stock market information that is as current as possible so professional or amateur stock analysts can publish their viewpoints, enabling amateur investors to submit their financial opinions and create an aggregate opinion.
 The opinion of all investor can be weighed equally so that a pivotal premise of the effective application of collective intelligence can be applied: the masses, including a broad spectrum of stock market expertise, can be utilized to more accurately predict the behavior of financial markets.

 Collective intelligence underpins the efficient-market hypothesis of Eugene Fama – although the term collective intelligence is not used explicitly in his paper.
 Fama cites research conducted by Michael Jensen in which 89 out of 115 selected funds underperformed relative to the index during the period from 1955 to 1964.
 But after removing the loading charge (up-front fee) only 72 underperformed while after removing brokerage costs only 58 underperformed.
 On the basis of such evidence index funds became popular investment vehicles using the collective intelligence of the market, rather than the judgement of professional fund managers, as an investment strategy.